-The eMMC connects to the Zynq PS via seven signals by way of 2 4-bit MUXs.
+The eMMC connects to the Zynq PS via six MIO signals.
+On Revision C, these signals are routed through two 4-bit MUXs.

-The eMMC I/O is MUXed with direct connections to the Zynq MIO PS_MIO[0, 15:9] pins allowing the user to use the JX2 MIO[0, 15:9] pins as standard I/O or have access to the eMMC I/O. The Zynq PS_MIO0 pin can be used as a MUX select to give the user software control to select either interface in real time.
+The eMMC I/O is multiplexed with direct connections to the Zynq MIO PS_MIO[0, 15:9] pins allowing the user to use the JX2 MIO[0, 15:9] pins as standard I/O or have access to the eMMC I/O. The Zynq PS_MIO0 pin can be used as the multiplexer select control signal to give the user software control to select either interface in real time.
 Software control and hardware control of the multiplexer select line is discussed in further detail below.